sam-andaluri/monitoring-workshop/exercises/3-promql/solution/promql_queries.md

-# Exercise 3: PromQL Queries - Solutions
+# Exercise 3: PromQL Queries

 ## Query 1: Current Active Sessions
 Get the current value of active sessions from the custom app exporter.